DanTheComputerMan/javascript/Discord Bot Maker (DBM)/RAW Data/Bad Words System/readme.md

   <p>
 <!--  -->

-**`!BadWordSetup logchannel #bad-word-log`**   Mention a channel to set that channel as the log channel for your guild.
+**`!BadWordsSetup logchannel #bad-word-log`**   Mention a channel to set that channel as the log channel for your guild.

 </p></details>